Ritika821/Amazon-Sales-Tableau-Dashboard/README.md

 6. In which year the total order has maximized ?
 7. Which Category and Sub-Category has maximum total order ?
 8. Which Segment has maximum ordered from the Amazon Company ?
-9. Which Shipmode and Order Priority together has got maximum order ?
+9. Which Ship mode and Order Priority together has got maximum order ?
 10. What are the product id, category and sub-category of the top 3 products on the basis of total orders ?

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------